Can I File Bankruptcy Without My Spouse?

-Therefore, Mark is liable on his credit card and medical debts, the First Bank credit card, the home loan, and his car loan.
-Ellen is liable on her credit cards and medical debts, the First Bank credit card, the home loan, and her car loan.
+Therefore, Mark is liable on his credit card and medical debts, the bank credit card, the home loan, and his car loan.
+Ellen is liable on her credit cards and medical debts, the bank credit card, the home loan, and her car loan.

 Does “Community Debt” Exist?

 Although some people also refer to debts incurred during the marriage as community debts, there really is no such thing.
-The spouse that incurs the debt is the one liable for it, with few exceptions that usually arise when the non-filing spouse gets the benefit when the debt was used to acquire necessities.
+The spouse that incurs the debt is the one that is liable for it.
+There are a few exceptions that usually arise when the non-filing spouse gets the benefit when the debt was used to acquire necessities.